Common Types of Injuries Experienced After A Rear-End Car Accident in Austin, TX

 Common Injuries in a Rear-End Collision

-In a rear-end collision, the impact pushes your body forward.
-But your unrestrained head snaps backward before snapping forward as your vehicle comes to a stop after the crash.
+The impact of a rear-end collision pushes your body forward violently.
+Your head snaps backward before snapping forward as your vehicle comes to a stop after the crash.

 A common injury resulting from rear-end collisions is neck strain, also known as whiplash.
 This injury is characterized by neck pain, headaches, and stiffness or weakness in the neck.
 Severe whiplash can cause nerve injuries that cause pain, weakness, or numbness in the arms and shoulders.